Wholesale buyers with links, photos, or multiple Chinese suppliers

 Ask for a manual quote when your order spans multiple suppliers, includes oversized cartons, has a strict delivery target, or needs more supplier verification before you commit.

-Send your 1688 links, supplier list, carton plan, and delivery target.
-We can help with supplier communication, inspection, consolidation, and the export decision after checkout.
+Send your 1688 links, supplier list, quantity, carton plan, and delivery target.
+JTLGO can review supplier fit, purchase risk, inspection needs, consolidation, and the export route before payment or shipment.